Cal visits Missouri after Wilkinson’s 25-point game - WTOP News

 Columbia, Missouri; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Cal faces Missouri after Jeremiah Wilkinson scored 25 points in Cal’s 81-55 win over the Mercyhurst Lakers.
+BOTTOM LINE: Cal visits Missouri after Jeremiah Wilkinson scored 25 points in Cal’s 81-55 victory against the Mercyhurst Lakers.

-The Tigers are 6-0 on their home court.
-Missouri has a 5-0 record in games decided by 10 points or more.
+The Tigers are 6-0 in home games.
+Missouri scores 90.1 points and has outscored opponents by 27.1 points per game.

-The Golden Bears are 1-1 on the road.
-Cal averages 79.9 points while outscoring opponents by 8.8 points per game.
+The Golden Bears are 1-1 in road games.
+Cal is ninth in the ACC with 9.9 offensive rebounds per game led by Lee Dort averaging 2.9.

 Missouri averages 9.0 made 3-pointers per game, 1.0 more made shot than the 8.0 per game Cal allows.
 Cal averages 7.4 made 3-pointers per game this season, 0.8 more makes per game than Missouri allows.

-TOP PERFORMERS: Caleb Grill is scoring 13.6 points per game and averaging 2.7 rebounds for the Tigers.
+TOP PERFORMERS: Caleb Grill is shooting 59.6% and averaging 13.6 points for the Tigers.

 Andrej Stojakovic is averaging 17.7 points and 5.1 rebounds for the Golden Bears.